This document will walk you through the steps to setup the environment required to use the tools in the CLIP OS project.

 Bash 4.1 (or later) is required for some toolkit helper scripts.

 libvirt with QEMU and KVM support are required as the platform to run the CLIP OS virtual machines with QEMU with virtualized networks.
+The Python 3 module for libvirt and a TPM emulator are also required.

 Avoid running QEMU as root if not necessary